 - it is not practicable to obtain the express or implied agreement of each individual before use/disclosure.

 In addition, where the information is disclosed to a third party under IPP 11, the agency must be satisfied that the third party will not further disclose the personal information to another entity.

-- 1 Please refer to the Privacy Guideline Section 4 – Key Concepts for further guidance on what constitutes "use". [up]
+- 1 Please refer to Key privacy concepts - use for further guidance on what constitutes use.

-- 3 Please refer to the Privacy Guideline Section 4 – Key Concepts for further guidance on what constitutes "disclosure". [up]
+- 3 Please refer to Key privacy concepts - disclosure for further guidance on what constitutes disclosure.